David W. Tretter

 Donald E. Fouts

-President of the Illinois Institute of Independent Colleges and Universities
+Past President of the Illinois Institute of Independent Colleges and Universities.

-Donald E. Fouts has a notably broad background in both public and private higher education, with expertise in state and federal policy processes, institutional relations, and program development.
-He currently serves as president of the Illinois Institute of Independent Colleges and Universities, a 501 C 3 organization dedicated to serving private higher education in Illinois.
+Donald E. Fouts had a notably broad background in both public and private higher education, with expertise in state and federal policy processes, institutional relations, and program development.
+He served as president of the Illinois Institute of Independent Colleges and Universities from 2004-2020, a 501 C 3 organization dedicated to serving private higher education in Illinois.